labgem/microscope-user-doc/docs/content/compgenomics/macsyfinder.rst

 -------------------------

 CRISPRCasFinder is a tool allowing to identify CRISPR arrays and Cas proteins.
 The CRISPR detection is based on `Vmatch <http://www.vmatch.de/>`_ (a software for large scale sequence analysis) which identify all repeat sequences regularly spaced.
-CRISPRCasFinder associate a notation level with each CRISPR detected.
-This evidence level is established using several criteria.
-Firstly, an index conservation of repeats based on Entropy (EBcon), secondly, the number of spacer and finally the overall percentage identity of this spacers.
-Four level can be attributed :
+CRISPRCasFinder associate an evidence level with each CRISPR detected using 3 criteria :

+* An entropy-based conservation index of repeats (EBcon);
+* The number of spacers ;
+* The overall percentage identity of spacers.

 .. image:: img/CRISPR_confidence_lvl.PNG